adoconnection/EmailService/README.md

 # EmailService
-On-premise email service for automatic emails and email blasts build on Blazor
+On-premise email service for automatic emails and email blasts built on Blazor